ahadimohammad/Bioinformatic-Algorithms-Implementation/README.md

 # Bioinformatic-Algorithms-Implementation
-implementing some important bioinformatic algorithms
+implementation of some important bioinformatic algorithms